UpStride/betterargparse/README.md

 [![Build Status](https://travis-ci.org/UpStride/betterargparse.svg?branch=master)](https://travis-ci.org/github/UpStride/betterargparse)

-This package provides a simple and efficient argument parser for every python projects.
+This package provides a simple and efficient argument parser for any python project.
 The idea is to define once all the arguments and then be able to parse them from the command line or configuration files

 ## Example

-Let's start with a simple example to demonstrate how it works :
+Let's start with a simple example to demonstrate how it works:

-let's create a file `app.py` containing :
+Let's create a file `app.py` containing:
 ```python
 import upstride_argparse as argparse